GoranTolusic/sports/README.md

 Need to fill initial credentials in .env file (database and admin user credentials)

-Run "npm run dockerDeploy".
+In terminal "npm run dockerDeploy".
 This will:

     -> Automaticaly build and run services needed for project

     -> If not exists, this will create database utf8_unicode_ci with same name as defined in .env file (DB_DATABASE variable)

     -> run migrations

     -> run seeders for dummy/test data (make sure you fill admin credentials)

-In database/seeds/01_users.ts is list of users and their passwords Please, import postmanDocumentation from root project inside Postman and you are ready to start testing API :)
+In database/seeds/01_users.ts is list of users and their passwords API requests exaples and all routes are provided in exported postman collection, so please import postmanDocumentation from root project inside Postman Application and you are ready to start testing API. :)